Israeli strikes across Gaza hit multiple homes, killing at least 85 Palestinians

 DEIR-AL-BALAH, Gaza Strip (AP) — Israeli strikes killed at least 85 Palestinians across the Gaza Strip overnight and into Thursday, according to local health officials.
 Hours later, Hamas fired three rockets at Israel without causing casualties, in the first such attack since Israel ended their ceasefire with a surprise bombardment of Gaza on Tuesday.

+The Israeli military ordered people to evacuate an area in central Gaza near Khan Younis, saying it would operate there in response to rocket fire from Hamas.

-The Israeli military meanwhile restored a blockade on northern Gaza, including Gaza City, that it had maintained for most of the war.
+Meanwhile, the Israeli military restored a blockade on northern Gaza, including Gaza City, that it had maintained for most of the war.
 It warned residents against using the main highway to enter or leave the north and said only passage to the south would be allowed on the coastal road.

 It also announced an additional ground operation in northern Gaza near the already largely destroyed town of Beit Lahiya, where strikes have killed dozens over the past 24 hours.